zakarh/grt/README.md

 # grt

+A simple graph database system using JSON files for storage.
+It provides functionality to manage nodes and edges, making it useful for building systems that require lightweight graph-like data storage

-Using the tool.
+## Using the tool.

     from grt_<type> import GRT
     graph = GRT()

-To run tests.
+## To run tests.

     pip install -r requirements-dev.txt
     pytest

-To run benchmarks.
+## To run benchmarks.

     python benchmark_<type>.py